-- a person, nominated by ISPRS Council and the President of ISPRS Technical Commission VI, who is responsible for education in one of the areas of activity of ISPRS, - the chair of the Student Consortium of ISPRS, and - the chair, who shall be nominated by the three donating societies.
+- a person, nominated by ISPRS Council and the President of the ISPRS Technical Commission, which is responsible for education in one of the areas of activity of ISPRS, - 2. the chair of the Student Consortium of ISPRS, and

+3. The chair, who shall be nominated by the three donating societies.